Face Lift Surgery

 WHAT ARE THE BENEFITS OF A FACELIFT?*

 Facelift surgery can address many of the physical transformations that change your appearance as you age.
-At Killingsworth Center for Plastic Surgery, Dr. Christopher Killingsworth offers numerous facelift techniques that can have a dramatic effect on your jawline, midface, and neck.
+At Killingsworth Center for Plastic Surgery, we offer numerous facelift techniques that can have a dramatic effect on your jawline, midface, and neck.
 Facelift surgery, or rhytidectomy, is designed to restore a more youthful appearance by tightening and lifting the deep tissues of your face to enhance your facial contours.
 “Rhytid” means wrinkle, and “ectomy” means removal, but the fact is a facelift does not remove wrinkles.
 Instead, a facelift removes excess skin and fat, while also re-draping the skin of your face and neck.
 Facelift surgery also tightens and repositions the underlying muscles and deep connective tissues (known as the subcutaneous muscular aponeurotic system—SMAS) and the platysma neck muscle.

 * Patients Individual Results May Vary.